- Main Reconciliation Flow

 How to prepare Clearing Account report

-The clearing account report exported from Synder Register tab also includes details that you don’t need for comparison.
-You only need the Transaction ID and Home Currency Amount columns.
-However, first, we need to remove payout (transfer) entries and any empty cells.
+The clearing account report exported from the Synder Register tab also includes details you don’t need for comparison.
+Specifically, you only need the Transaction ID and Home Currency Amount columns.
+However, first, remove the payout (transfer) entries and any empty cells.

-You can do this by filtering the Transaction type column.
+To do this, simply filter the Transaction type column.

-Copy values of Transaction ID and Home Currency Amount columns into a new sheet.
-This will be our clearing account clean report.
+Then copy the values from the Transaction ID and Home Currency Amount columns into a new sheet.
+As a result, you get the clearing account clean report.

 Here’s an example of how it should look like.